nerdschoolbergen/introduction-to-javascript/task-1/README.md

 	* Do the same for the text field element.
 	* Do the same for the `form` element as well.
 	* Declare a function called `submitFormHandler` that takes an `event` parameter and logs it to the console.
+	* **Important: in the `submitFormHandler` function, call `event.preventDefault()` as the last action in the function.** This is to prevent the submit event from "bubbling up" to the browser and refreshing the page.
 	* Register the `submitFormHandler` you just declared as an event listener on the `form` element, listening for `submit` events.

 * Type something into the input box and click "Add".
 You should see the text you typed in to the input box displayed in the JavaScript console.